 RBI: Relative Benthic Index

 RL: Reporting Level

+SSM: Single Sample Maximum

+STV: Statistical Threshold Value

 TDS: Total Dissolved Solids

+TEF: Toxicitiy Equivalency Factor

 TL: Trophic Level

 TSS: Total Suspended Solids

 ww: Wet Weight

 Executive Summary

 The goal of the Clean Water Act (“CWA”) is "to restore and maintain the chemical, physical, and biological integrity of the Nation's waters."
 (33 U.S.C § 1251(a).)
 Pursuant to Clean Water Act sections 303(d) and 305(b) (33 U.S.C. §§ 1313(d), 1315(b)), each state is required to report to the U.S. Environmental Protection Agency (“U.S. EPA”) on the overall quality of the waters within its boundaries.
 The U.S. EPA then compiles these reports into their biennial “National Water Quality Inventory Report” to Congress.
 Under CWA section 303(d), states are required to review, make changes as necessary, and submit to U.S. EPA a list identifying waterbodies not meeting water quality standards and the water quality parameter (i.e., pollutant) not being met (referred to as the “303(d) list”).
 States are required to include a priority ranking of such waters, taking into account the severity of the pollution and the uses to be made of such waters, including waters targeted for the development of total maximum daily loads (“TMDLs”).
 Under CWA section 305(b), each state is required to report biennially to the U.S. EPA on the water quality conditions of its surface waters (referred to as the “305(b) report”).
 States are required to submit their 303(d) lists and 305(b) reports every two years (the “listing cycle”).
 (40 C.F.R. § 130.7(d).)
 The State Water Resources Control Board (“State Water Board”) administers this portion of the CWA for the State of California.
 The U.S. EPA developed guidance to states recommending that the 305(b) report and the 303(d) list be integrated into a single report.
 For California, this combined report is called the “California Integrated Report” and it satisfies both the CWA section 305(b) and section 303(d) requirements.